datajoedata/datajoedata/README.md

 Future Goals:

 As I pursue my journey towards becoming a skilled data analyst, my curiosity in statistics has skyrocketed.
 I am committed to continuously expanding my knowledge and capabilities, considering the possibility of pursuing a master's in statistics or another math-related field.
-I actively engage in learning new tools and techniques to keep up with the ever-evolving landscape of data analytics.
+I actively engage in learning new tools and techniques to keep up with the evolving field of data analytics.
 Collaboration and fresh opportunities are always welcome, as they enable me to enhance my expertise and contribute to impactful data-driven projects.
 In the long run, I aspire to delve deeper into machine learning techniques and analytics to uncover insights that can make a meaningful difference, whether directly or indirectly.
 Feel free to explore and connect.